ory/hydra/README.md

 Then, the web evolved into an elastic cloud that serves thousands of different user agents in every part of the world.

-Hydra is driven by the need for a **scalable in memory OAuth2 and OpenID Connect** layer, that integrates with every Identity Provider you can imagine.
+Hydra is driven by the need for a **scalable, low-latency, in memory Access Control, OAuth2, and OpenID Connect layer** that integrates with every identity provider you can imagine.

-Hydra is available through [Docker](https://hub.docker.com/r/oryam/hydra/).
+Hydra is available through [Docker](https://hub.docker.com/r/oryam/hydra/) and relies on RethinkDB for persistence.
+Database drivers are extensible, in case you want to use RabbitMQ, MySQL, MongoDB, or some other database instead.

 ### Feature Overview